WXST: WHBZ Beach music

 By the Summer of 1995, it was sold to Baker Broadcasting, which changed the station to a syndicated Beach Music format under the WHBZ call letters as "The Breeze."
 It was paired with WWBZ in McClellanville, South Carolina and adding WLXC in Columbia, South Carolina in early 1996.

 By 2001, Baker Broadcasting sold WHBZ to Apex Broadcasting, which dropped the simulcast with WWBZ and flipped the station to a simulcast with WSIS.
 Then it briefly had an All-Comedy format, then a brief satellite-fed Classic rock format with local shows on the weekend.
 The station became Smooth Jazz under the WJZX call letters.

 During this time, the station made a long-planned move into the Charleston radio market by changing its city of license to Hollywood and moving its tower to Mount Pleasant, which was completed in 2003.

 WXST Urban AC

 When the move into the Charleston radio market was completed in 1993, the station changed its format again.
-This time it was Urban Adult Contemporary, using the call sign WXST.
+This time it was urban adult contemporary, using the call sign WXST.
 It adopted the moniker "Star 99.7".

 On September 6, 2017, the station was sold to Saga Communications.
 Saga kept the format as Urban AC.

-Call letter history

-Prior to this, the WXST call letters were first assigned to a station licensed to Loudon, Tennessee, beginning May 24, 1991.
-It remained until they were dropped on March 16, 1998 for WESK.)
-Then, WXST was assigned to STAR 107.9 in Delaware, Ohio beginning June 26, 1998.
-They remained until they were dropped on April 23, 2001 for WJHT, only to be reacquired on May 16, 2001.
-WXST/Delaware was dropped completely for WODB July 27, 2001 (now WVMX).